-Okay.
+Righto.
 A lot of Aussies have a hard time with this one.
 I know I did when I first got here.

 Tip.
 You have to tip.
 Yes it sucks but complaining does nothing.
 These people don't make any money.
 They live on tips.
 You need to tip.
 A tip is not a little bonus- it is mandatory.
 Tip the waiter.
 Tip the concierge.
 Tip the bell boy for bringing up your bags.
 Tip the bar staff.
 Leave a tip in your hotel for housekeeping before you check out.
 Always have singles* with you. *$1 bills ALWAYS BUDGET FOR TIPPING.

 But how am I supposed to know how much to tip?

 Here's a rough guide: The customary tipping rate is 15%-20% for taxi drivers and waiters; bellhops are usually given $2 per bag in luxury hotels, $1 per bag elsewhere.
 Hotel maids should be tipped $2 per day of your stay.

 A doorman who hails or helps you into a cab can be tipped $1-$2.
 You should also tip your hotel concierge for services rendered; the size of the tip depends on the difficulty of your request, as well as the quality of the concierge's work.

 For an ordinary dinner reservation or tour arrangements, $3-$5 should do; if the concierge scores seats at a popular restaurant or show or performs unusual services (getting your laptop repaired, finding a good allergist, etc.), $10 or more is appropriate.